inayrus/FinalAppProject/PROCESS.md

 ### Week 3
 #### Day 1
-Android studio reported an error that there is no git repository in this project?
+* Android studio reported an error that there is no git repository in this project?
+After testing: the commits still seem to work, so I think there is no issue.